rtaibah/dubai-font-cdn/README.md

-This is a poor-man's CDN for the Arabic [Dubain Font](http://www.dubaifont.com/site?lang=en).
+This is a poor-man's CDN for the Arabic [Dubai Font](http://www.dubaifont.com/site?lang=en).

 ## How to Use
 Import the font into your project: